EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 # Interview Process

-There are four phases to the process.
+There are five phases to the process.
 They will look pretty typical, but the details are where the magic happens.

 ```
 Phase 1: Confirm Expectations